szabgab/rust-digger/README.md

 * Assuming all of them will have git repositories and most of them won't change we'll need 123,000 * 0.3 = 41,000 sec to update all the repos = that is 683 minues = 11.5 hours.

-For each repo maintain a file called analytics/github/repo-name.json in this repo we keep all the information we collected about the repository.
-When generating the HTML files we consult these files.
-These files are updated by the stand-alone processes listed below.

-If we fail to clone the repository we add this information to the analytics file of the repository.
+If we fail to clone the repository we add this information to the repo-details file of the repository.

 ### Analyzing repositories